libmapper/libmapper/README.markdown

 condition the transmitted values as desired.
 This can be used for example to connect a set of sensors to a synthesizer's input parameters.

-To get started quickly with libmapper, be sure to read the tutorials, found in the "doc" folder in this distribution.
+To get started quickly with libmpr, be sure to read the tutorials, found in the "doc" folder in this distribution.

 History of the mapper project